pyiron/atomistics/docs/source/workflows.md

 optimization defined inside the simulation codes.

 ### Volume and Positions
+To optimize both the volume of the supercell as well as the positions inside the supercell the `atomistics` package implements the `optimize_positions_and_volume()` workflow:
 ```
 from ase.build import bulk
 from atomistics.calculators import evaluate_with_lammps, get_potential_by_name